-- Indicate the amount of the donation
+- Indicate the amount you would like to contribute

 - Complete the other items

-- Click Donate Now at the bottom
+- Click Make Your Gift at the bottom

 To give via mail, please send a letter directing the funds to “College of Science” and check to: